JadKHaddad/Rust-Performance-Testing-as-a-Service/README.md

 # Performace Testing as a Service
-Built to run on Kubernetes, this service is designed to test the performance of given applications using locust.
+Built to run on Kubernetes, this service is designed to test the performance of given applications using locust

 ## Deployment using MicroK8s